horia141/horia141.github.io/_drafts/2017-03-01-npm-prepack-publish.md

 ---
 The other day I published a small package to [GitHub](https://github.com/horia141/npm-prepack-publish) and [NPM](https://www.npmjs.com/package/npm-prepack-publish).
 This post serves as documentation and tutorial.

 I wanted to have better control over what files are included into an NPM package.
 The classical approach to building a package is to call [`npm pack`](https://docs.npmjs.com/cli/pack).
 This includes files from the current directory, and is controlled by the [`files`](https://docs.npmjs.com/files/package.json#files) field in `package.json`.
-My main goal was to make imports be super easy.
+My main goal was to make imports super easy.
 But many times the structure of the current directory and the simplicity of `npm pack` caused issues.

 For example, a common directory structure I use is: